-China-EU relations on knife edge after sanctions
+China-EU relations on knife-edge after sanctions

 But the EU, the same day, threatened to also blacklist Ethiopians if they did not let humanitarian aid into their war-torn Tigray region.

-The EU was "ready to use all the tools at its disposal" on "human rights violations", Borrell said, referring to reports of civilian massacres and mass-scale rape.
+The EU was "ready to use all the tools at its disposal", Borrell said, referring to reports of civilian massacres and mass-scale rape, including by Eritrean forces.

 The EU ministers extended sanctions against the Myanmar junta, which Borrell said had killed 250 pro-democracy protesters.